 I am a Research Associate and Marie Curie H2020 PhD Scholar with the MAPS-LED International Research Partnership, based at the University of Salford’s SoBE Unit.
 My PhD studies have included collaborative work with Harvard Ash Centre, MIT and North Eastern University, Boston, The Agirre Centre, University of the Basque Country, Sapienza University of Rome, Mediterranea University of Reggio Calabria and Aalto University, Finland.
 My research explores the role of cultural heritage in embedding and catalysing ‘place driven’ innovation, presenting a new and holistic economic paradigm which is characterised as “A Fourth Way”.
 My proposals for an alternative measure to GDP on this basis were highly commended and published in the 2017 Global Indigo Prize.

-In my former role as a Research Fellow and Associate of the Royal Society of Arts (RSA), I led its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.
+In my former role as a Research Fellow and North of England Associate of the Royal Society of Arts (RSA), I led its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.

 My work with the RSA included leading research for its ‘Citizens and Inclusive Growth’ programme, delivered in partnership with the Joseph Rowntree Foundation (JRF).
 The final report (July, 2017) draws on a range of international case-studies to advocate for hyper-local and human-centred strategy and policy design as the basis for a more sustainable and equitable economic model.
 It is available to download here: Citizens and Inclusive Growth

-From 2013-2016, I led the RSA’s ‘Heritage, Identity & Place’ programme co-sponsored by HLF.
+From 2013-2016, I led fieldwork for the RSA’s ‘Heritage, Identity & Place’ programme co-sponsored by HLF.
 Our ‘Networked Heritage’ report (2016), which presents a new model for heritage driven by ‘heritage citizens’ can be found here: Networked Heritage

 In October 2017, I was a speaker at TEDxBrum, one of the largest TEDx events in the country with a live audience of over 2000.
 My first TEDx, exploring my proposal around ‘A Fourth Way’ is available to view here: TEDx